 - Roll each chicken piece in the baking powder mixture to coat.
 Then dip each into the eggs to coat.
 Finally, dip them in the coconut mixture and set aside on a plate.
 Repeat the process for each tender if you want a thick coating.

 - Line a plate with paper towel.
 Cooking in batches if necessary to avoid overcrowding, gently add the chicken, one piece at a time, to the hot ghee and cook for 4 minutes.
 Flip and cook the other side until cooked through and golden, about 4 minutes.

-- In a nonstick saucepan, combine 1 cup water and the rice vinegar, erythritol, garlic powder, soy sauce, and chili paste.
+- Sweet Asian Chili Sauce: In a nonstick saucepan, combine the water, rice vinegar, erythritol, garlic powder, soy sauce, and chili paste.
 Cook over medium heat while stirring to dissolve the erythritol.
 Increase the heat to medium-high to bring the sauce to a boil, then reduce the heat and let the sauce simmer until slightly thickened, about 5 minutes.
 Stir in the xanthan gum until combined.